Julien-Sbth/PluginMC/README.md

 6. Open IntelliJ IDEA and navigate to Files -> Project Structure.
 7. Under Project Settings, select Modules.
 8. Click the "+" icon and choose Minecraft from the dropdown menu.
+9.Click Apply and then OK.
+Congratulations!
+You have successfully added Spigot to your project!

 ## Launching Spigot: